stengvac/type-safe-gql-with-kotlin/doc/presentation.md

 ## About

 * Kotlin just a little bit :(.
-* Focus primarily on designing GraphQL schemas.
+* Focus primarily on designing GraphQL operations.
 * Emphasize GraphQL semantics for state representation, ensuring type safety.
 * Showcase the evolution of the Order Pizza API.